andrewankenobi/Agentic-Enterprise-Whitepaper/README.md

 ### What is a Causal Knowledge Graph?

 Traditional Knowledge Graphs represent relationships simply, often as a binary link (e.g., `Campaign A` *causes* `Increased Sales`).
 This is insufficient for deep causal analysis.
 A Causal Knowledge Graph, as detailed in recent research, is a richer, "hyper-relational" structure that models causality in a more nuanced way.
-It integrates a **Causal Bayesian Network**—a model of the cause-and-effect relationships in a domain—with the vast, context-rich information stored in an enterprise knowledge graph [1].
+It integrates a **Causal Bayesian Network**—a model of the cause-and-effect relationships in a domain—with the vast, context-rich information stored in an enterprise knowledge graph.

 This allows the system to not just link a cause and an effect, but to quantify the relationship, understand mediating factors, and model the complex web of dependencies that define a business process.
 It creates a model that can reason about the business, not just the data.